google/closure-templates/documentation/reference/expressions.md

 ### Indexed access operators `[]` `?[]` {#indexing-operators}

-Indexed access operators, used for accessing elements of `list` and `legacy_object_map`.
+Indexed access operators, used for accessing elements of `list`, `string` and `legacy_object_map`.

 The question-bracket operator is for nullish safe access.
 If the value of the